esenes/Dogleg-analysis/README.md

 to apply the filters to the informations which were calculated and saved in the precedent step of the analysis.

-It reads directly the `Exp_<expname>.m` file and performs several analysis actions, which are:
+It reads directly the `Exp_<expname>.mat` file and performs several analysis actions, which are:

 __1) Flag the events__: assign a boolean value comparing every feature with user-defined tresholds; in detail:
 *  detect if the event is **into the metric** or out of it